AndersDeath/diary2/000-current.md

 # 24 May - Freitag - Berlin - 610 Tag der Einwanderung - Hot Sunny

 I spent an hour in a queue to doctor.
 I needed to do ultrasonic diagnostics that showed that I don't have any problems with health.
 I am happy about it.
 The rest of the day I was doing standard things.
 The only significant moment that I finished an article about stealing of attention.
 It's really good.
 Additionally I got a confirmation that a salary is already sent.
 It's nice.
 Maybe I will have in on my account on monday.
+I hope so.